-Cagibi accepts and reads submissions year round for seasonal digital issues.
+Cagibi accepts and reads submissions year round for quarterly online issues.
 Each issue features original prose and poetry, most of which have been selected from unsolicited submissions.

 - The editors are interested in creative nonfiction.
 We welcome a wide range of work from traditional essays to experimental subjects and forms.
 Non-fiction pieces can take any form—creative non-fiction, memoir, biography, autobiography, etc. We look for pieces that grip us and tell a compelling story.
 There is no word count limit; use your best judgment.

 - Also, craft essays: Cagibi editors are looking for essays on craft and the process of writing.
 If you have an essay or creative non-fiction piece that focuses on craft and technique, language and identity, or writers’ block or other writing challenges, send it our way.

 - Cagibi is literary in focus, which includes personal narrative essays; but to be clear, we do not consider academic papers that are limited to a particular audience or that are footnoted/in-text referenced.

 - A graphic / illustrated narrative work is welcome.